locationtech/geogig/doc/manual/source/interaction/indexing-web-api.rst

 **indexHistory:**
 Optional.
 Boolean indicating whether or not index trees should be built for every commit in the history of the repository.
 By default only the feature tree in commit indicated by the ``treeRefSpec`` will be indexed.

+**bounds:**
+Optional.
+String indicating the max bounds of the spatial index.
+If not specified, the bounds will be set to the extent of the coordinate reference system of the geometry attribute.

 Examples
 ^^^^^^^^